fpgadeveloper/rpi-camera-fmc/README.md

 * One or more [Raspberry Pi Camera Module 2](https://www.raspberrypi.com/products/camera-module-v2/) and/or [Digilent Pcam 5C](https://digilent.com/shop/pcam-5c-5-mp-fixed-focus-color-camera-module/) cameras
 * One [RPi Camera FMC](https://camerafmc.com/buy/ "RPi Camera FMC")
+* One DisplayPort monitor that supports 1080p video
 * One of the supported target boards listed below

 ### Target boards